Chris-McGonigle/conversion-compendium/README.md

 ## Technologies Used

-* [Lucid Chart](https://www.lucidchart.com/pages/) was used to produce the site flowchart
+* [Lucid Chart](https://www.lucidchart.com/pages/) was used to produce the site flowchart.
-* [Python3](https://en.wikipedia.org/wiki/Python_(programming_language) was the language used to produce the converter.
+* [Python3](https://en.wikipedia.org/wiki/Python_programming_language) was the language used to produce the converter.
-* User Input Validation was carried out using the third party module [PyInputPlus](https://pyinputplus.readthedocs.io/en/latest/#)
+* User Input Validation was carried out using the third party module [PyInputPlus](https://pyinputplus.readthedocs.io/en/latest/#).
-* [Github](https://github.com/Chris-McGonigle) was used as the repository hosting service
+* [Github](https://github.com/Chris-McGonigle) was used as the repository hosting service.
-* [Gitpod](https://www.gitpod.io/) was used as the Code Editor for the site
+* [Gitpod](https://www.gitpod.io/) was used as the Code Editor for the site.
-* Conversion rates were checked using [Google](https://www.google.co.uk/)
+* Conversion rates were checked using [Google](https://www.google.co.uk/).
+* Live currency conversion is implemented via the [Forex-Python](https://forex-python.readthedocs.io/en/latest/#) Currency Converter third party module.

 <br>